Play Audio

 Quiet firing, in short, can be defined as a manager’s continued decision to make an employee’s experience purposely intolerable or to set an employee up to fail.
 While the specifics, signs, and symptoms of quiet firing differ across industries, organizations, managers, and roles, the end goal of quiet firing remains the same: to force the employee’s hand so that they must quit the position themselves, instead of being let go by their employer.

 While “quiet firing” might be a newly coined phrase, it’s hardly a new concept.
-In the 1999 comedy Office Space, director Mike Judge paints a world in which a prototypically horrible manager, Bill Lumbergh (played by Gary Cole) deploys increasingly severe quiet firing tactics against his employee Milton (played by Stephen Root) for years.
+In the 1999 comedy Office Space, director Mike Judge paints a world in which a prototypically horrible manager, Bill Lumbergh (played by Gary Cole), deploys increasingly severe quiet firing tactics against his employee Milton (played by Stephen Root) for years.
 Eventually, Lumbergh stops sending Milton his paycheck and Milton sets the entire office ablaze.

-In a study published in the Harvard Business Review, researchers found that a “majority of workers who quit their jobs in 2021 did so because of low pack, a lack of growth opportunities, or feeling disrespected.”
+In a study published in the Harvard Business Review, researchers found that a “majority of workers who quit their jobs in 2021 did so because of low pay, a lack of growth opportunities, or feeling disrespected.”

 RELATED: What is Live Quitting?
 Understanding the Latest Employee Exit Trend >>